vdutts7/cs186-ai-chat/README.md

 ### Scraping, embedding, & upserting data

 Inside the `config` folder is `class-website-urls.ts`.
 Modify to your liking.
-Project is setup to handle HTML pages in a consistent HTML/CSS format, which are then scraped using the `Cheerio` web package.
-Modify `utils/custom_web_loader.ts` to control which CSS elements of the webpages' text you want scraped.
+Project is setup to handle HTML pages in a consistent HTML/CSS format, which are then scraped using the `cheerio` jQuery package.
+Modify `/utils/custom_web_loader.ts` to control which CSS elements of the webpages' text you want scraped.

 Manually run `scrape-embed.ts` from the `scripts` folder OR run the package script from terminal: